scikit-allel/skallel-tensor/ROADMAP.md

   are excellent pieces of advice which make maintaining a code base much easier, as well as making it easier for others to review and contribute code.
-On reflection, there is way too much cleverness and indirection in the current `allel.model` code.
+On reflection, there is way too much cleverness and indirection in the current code base.

-* Some of the existing `allel.model` code is rarely used and just too complex to be worth maintaining.
+* Some of the existing code is rarely used and just too complex to be worth maintaining.
 If dropped, it would allow us to focus our limited energies on core functionalities.

 * There are a number of specific opportunities to simplify the underlying code.
 In particular, [numba](https://numba.pydata.org/)